 • quitting or reducing tobacco use, if applicable

-Experts told MNT that a person’s choice of antipsychotic should be based on a discussion with a doctor about their goals, disease history, and concerns.
-Choosing the right medication should be a balance of controlling the symptoms without experiencing problematic side effects.
+A person’s choice of antipsychotic should be based on a discussion with a doctor about their goals, disease history, and concerns.
+Choosing the right medication is a balance of managing symptoms without experiencing problematic side effects.

-“Unfortunately, where psychiatry is today, prescribing is very much about trial and error,” explained Dr. Shinn.
+“Unfortunately, where psychiatry is today, prescribing is very much about trial and error,” said Shinn.
 “The person tries a prescription and they and the doctor together see how well it is working, as well as whether it is causing any side effects that are not tolerable.”

 A doctor may also recommend psychotherapy with a trained mental health practitioner.
-Techniques such as cognitive behavioral therapy can be helpful for addressing the negative and cognitive symptoms of schizophrenia.
+Techniques such as cognitive behavioral therapy can be helpful in addressing the negative and cognitive symptoms of schizophrenia.

-Both first- and second-generation antipsychotic medications can effectively reduce psychotic symptoms associated with schizophrenia and improve overall quality of life.
+First-, second-, and third-generation antipsychotic medications can effectively reduce psychosis symptoms associated with schizophrenia and improve overall quality of life.

 Long-acting injectable options are available for people who have trouble taking their oral medications daily.